jmsuarez1997/election-analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code, 1.63.2

 ## Summary
-The analysis of the election show that:
+The analysis of the election shows the following results:
--There were 369,711 votes cast in the election.
+There were 369,711 votes cast in the election.
 - The candidates were
   - 1 Charles Casper Stockham
   - 2 Diana DeGette